K-PaaS/application-platform-guide-eng/install/service/lifecycle.md

 >
 ![002]

--	Access the PaaS-TA User Portal, and request for services through the catalog.
+-	Access the K-PaaS AP User Portal, and request for services through the catalog.

 ![003]